-The act of standing back and observing itself carried nuanced power dynamics (image 17).
-Looking over a participant's shoulder can create discomfort, highlighting the inherent power imbalance (image 18).
+The act of standing back and observing itself carried nuanced power dynamics (Figure 17).
+Looking over a participant's shoulder can create discomfort, highlighting the inherent power imbalance (Figure 18).
 Furthermore, taking photos and videos grants the researcher significant power to frame and influence participants' portrayal, shaping how they are perceived by both the researcher and the audience.
-It is here where "relations of power operate in the research process" (Reid, Greaves, & Kirby, 2017: 50) and affect the researcher's relationship with, and perspective of, not only the participants but the phenomena under investigation.
+It is here where 'relations of power operate in the research process' (Reid, Greaves, and Kirby 2017, 50) and affect the researcher's relationship with, and perspective of, not only the participants but the phenomena under investigation.